 A significant component of telehealth making home care possible for patients with chronic conditions is that it eases communication between patients and caregivers.
 A metareview of over 1,200 studies on this topic showed that telehealth almost invariably facilitated accurate communication between all concerned parties, and thus contributed to better patient health outcomes.
 One related effect was that, with accurate and timely communication, patients were more likely to adhere to their treatment regimens, resulting in fewer visits both to their primary care physicians and EDs.
 This means that patients engaged in therapies more often and took their medications properly.
 While this increased pharmaceutical expenses, it lowered costs of care elsewhere that more than cancelled out the cost of drugs, again while improving the patient’s overall health.
 These other lowered costs mostly came from avoiding those unnecessary or preventable ED visits and hospitalizations.
 This, again, contributed to the patient’s ability to stay at home for a longer period of time, living their life as they wanted, with optimal health outcomes in both physical and mental health.

 It all ties together and works in a positive feedback loop, each stage building on the one before it.
-Staying at home with telehealth costs less and improves patient health outcomes.
+Staying at home with telehealth chronic care costs less and improves patient health outcomes.
 These tools have already been proven effective for senior citizens.
 It is high time we do so for other adults with chronic conditions.

 Avizia was acquired by Amwell in July of 2018.
 Information on this page refers to activities that occurred prior to the acquisition and are presented for historical context.
 Together we provide a comprehensive acute care offering—a full end-to-end telemedicine solution for health systems and their providers.